Donald Mantooth

-Donald "Don" Mantooth (born June 20, 1952) is an American actor best known for his roles in films such as Earthquake, Uncommon Valor, The California Kid, and The Seekers, and TV series such as Marcus Welby, M.D., Emergency!, Columbo (“Swan Song”), and Knight Rider.
+Donald "Don" Mantooth is an American actor best known for his roles in films such as Earthquake, Uncommon Valor, The California Kid, and The Seekers, and TV series such as Marcus Welby, M.D., Emergency!, Columbo (“Swan Song”), and Knight Rider.
 He is the younger brother of Randolph Mantooth.
+He graduated from San Marcos High School and Santa Barbara City College in Santa Barbara, California.